wp-plugins/name-directory/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed sorting issue at the frontend

+= 1.4 =
+* Added support for HTML in the name description

 = 1.3 =
 * Name lists can now have multiple columns at the frontend
 * Added css in a seperate file